rened/DeclarativePackages.jl/README.md

 HDF5 0.4.0
 Images
 ```
 Running `cp DECLARE.minimal DECLARE; jdp` will then update the rest of the required dependencies to the newest versions.
-And as you have `DECLARE` in your `git` repo you can always go back.
+And as you have `DECLARE` in your `git` repo, you can always go back.

 ## Uninstall